Richard-Gemmell/teensy4_i2c/documentation/observations/observations.md

 ## Test Configuration
 * Master - Teensy 4 I2C port 0
 * Slave - Teensy 4 I2C port 1 on the same device
-* SCL connected to pin 22
+* All I2C pins configured to use internal 22 kΩ pullups
-* SDA connected to pin 23
-* Owon VDS 1022 25 MHz oscilloscope hooked on to pins 22 and 23
+* Owon VDS 1022 25 MHz oscilloscope hooked on to pins 22 (SCL) and 23 (SDA)
+* Pins 22 and 23 are configured as INPUT_PULLUP and used to capture a trace.
+  * these have a pullup of ? kΩ which makes the rise time faster
 * Measurements taken with oscilloscope unless stated otherwise

 ## Findings